-Uterine sarcomas (cancers arising from bone or soft tissuetissue/the material that joins, holds up or surrounds inside body parts such as fat, muscle, ligaments and lining around joints) are a very rare form of uterine cancera disease where abnormal cells split without control and spread to other nearby body tissue and/or organs that develop in muscles of the uterus.
+Uterine sarcomas (cancers arising from bone or soft tissue) are a very rare form of uterine cancer that develop in muscles of the uterus.
 The uterus is a pear-shaped organ of the female reproductive system where fetal growth and development occur.

 The uterus is made up of three layers: the endometrium, myometrium, and perimetrium (mucus layer protecting the uterus).
 The endometrium is the inner lining of the uterus, and is the layer that grows thick and sheds when fertilisation does not occur.
 This occurs monthly in a process known as menstruation.
 Cancers that develop in the endometrium are much more common, and are called endometrial cancers.
 For more information on endometrial cancers, please visit the Rare Cancers Australia Endometrial (uterine) cancer page.